CNES/demcompare/docs/source/userguide/inputs.rst

 Configuration and parameters
 ****************************

-Here is the list of the parameters and the associated default value when it exists:
+Here is the list of the parameters of the input configuration file and its associated default value when it exists: